-How to Update an Old BIOS Without Windows
+How to update an old BIOS without Windows

 I subscribe to the idea that in many cases, people don’t need new laptops.
 In fact, in the spirit of refuse, reduce, reuse, repair, recycle as a means to help the world, one might argue that people not only do not need new laptops, they should not buy new laptops.
 I think this is particularly true in cases like mine, where most of my development work is done via a shell on a remote server.